shynargaliyeva/inlite-react/README.md

 ### Unresolved issues

-1. Admin user: add admin user, so that moviescan be added to the database by admin/psychologist. (right now 9 movies are seeded).
+1. Admin user: add admin user, so that movies can be added to the database by admin/psychologist. (right now 9 movies are seeded).
 2. Style: Continue styling to get closer to the wireframes design.

 ## Next Steps